wowashuwow/wowashuwow.github.io/_posts/2021-5-15-Resources-to-become-a-web-developer.md

 [freeCodeCamp](https://www.freecodecamp.org/) is a great place to learn HTML, CSS, and JavaScript basics for free and **in a non-boring way**.
 Seriously, it’s fun learning from freeCodeCamp.
 I’ve done it myself and highly recommend it.

 If you’re looking to become a web developer specializing in WordPress, you should check out this [WordPress course](https://learn.rtcamp.com/courses/wordpress-training/) by rtCamp (which is where I work).
-This course too is more of a roadmap than an actual course with all the lessons in one place, and it will show you everything you need to learn to become an employable WordPress developer.
+This course too is more of a roadmap than an actual course with all the lessons in one place, but it will show you everything you need to learn to become an employable WordPress developer.

 [WordPress](https://wordpress.org/) is [open-source](https://opensource.org/faq) software that powers [over 40%](https://w3techs.com/technologies/overview/content_management) of all websites and is developed and maintained by a huge global community.
 [Open-source is beautiful](https://yoast.com/open-source-story/).